dg-guptadaksh/url-shortener/README.md

-# url-shortener
+# URLShortner
- My first project using Java, SpringBoot & SQL
+First Project using Java, SpringBoot and MySQL